computation-structures/course/L11_Compilers.md

 statements will be executed with the values of the supplied arguments assigned as the values for the formal parameters of the procedure.
-Compiling procedures and procedure calls is a topic that we&#700;ll tackle next chapter since there are some complications to understand and deal with.</p>
+Compiling procedures and procedure calls is a topic that we&#700;ll tackle next lecture since there are some complications to understand and deal with.</p>

 <p>Happily, compiling the other types of expressions and